Hopotta/hopotta/README.md

 - 💻 **Projects**:
   - Building a material inventory management system using **Vue.js** and **Ant Design Vue**.
   - Exploring **CUDA programming** for GPU-accelerated orbital calculations.
-- 📜 **Research**:
-  - Published a paper titled *"Research on Rapid Calculation Methods of the Three-Body Dynamics Orbit in the Earth-Moon Space"*.

 ---